AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 ### Tenant roles

-Tenant roles are default roles that assign access rights to users within the scope of your tenant.
+Tenant roles are default system roles that assign permissions to users within the scope of your tenant.
 These default roles cannot be removed from the tenant.
-Tenant roles assign a default permissions for each access right in the system.
+Tenant roles assign a default permission for each access right in the system.

 The following table lists the default permissions for each tenant role.